Q: Does NH have the right to peacefully declare our independence?

 A: The Foundation takes no official position on this — we’ll leave it to the people of New Hampshire and our elected representatives to decide how we should defend ourselves against the threat of foreign invasion.
 However, it’s important to note that most countries don’t need large militaries to defend themselves, and many don’t have militaries at all.

 Switzerland, for instance, has never had a large military, and yet they remained secure from invasion and attack even with the conflict of two world wars raging all around them.
 Their success is largely due to their traditions of private gun ownership and vigilant neutrality.
-The Swiss model is just one of many successful approaches that New Hampshire could consider when developing a strategy for our national defense.
+The Swiss model is just one of many successful approaches that New Hampshire could consider when developing a strategy for its national defense.

 Q: What about programs like Medicare, Medicaid, and Social Security?
 Will I still be able to receive US benefits after New Hampshire declares independence?